OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *number*

-> An integer constant, in decimal form.
+> An integer constant, in decimal format (or hexadecimal format, if it starts with "0x").
 This will be interpreted as a `uint`, and it must be representable as a `uint`.
-If a literal number is followed by the single character 's', it is interpreted as a signed integer `int`; in this case it must be representable as an `int`.
+If a decimal number is followed by the single character 's', it is interpreted as a signed integer `int`; in this case it must be representable as an `int`.

 *name*

 > A reference to a local variable, a global variable, or a function.
 It will have the type of the referenced variable or function.

-`asm` ( ) *type* { *instructions* }

 `asm` ( *expression1* , *expression2* , ... ) *type* { *instructions* }

 > Escape to assembly code.
 The arguments (*expression1*, *expression2*, etc.), if any, are pushed onto the AVM stack (with *expression1* at the top of the stack).
-Then the *instructions*, which are a sequence of AVM assembly instructions, are executed.
-If *type* is `void`, the assembly instructions are assumed to consume the arguments and leave nothing on the stack.
-If *type* is non-`void`, the assembly instructions are assumed to consume the arguments and leave on the stack a single value of type *type*, which becomes the result of this expression.
+Then the *instructions*, which are a sequence of AVM assembly instructions, are executed.  *type* must not be `void`.
+The assembly instructions are assumed to consume the arguments and leave on the stack a single value of type *type*, which becomes the result of this expression.
+(There is another form of `asm`, which produces no result value and is a statement.)